ajithvcoder/planercnn_customimages/README.md

 ### Todo:

-1. Change dataloader for custom dataset
+1. Change dataloader for custom dataset - working - 27/11/2020
-2. Make it work for custom dataset training from scratch or fine tuning
+2. Make it work for custom dataset training from scratch or fine tuning - working -29/11/2020